Battle of Wagram: Casualties

-Globally, since neither army provided a complete tabulation of their losses, the exact number of casualties is hard to establish.
-One author suggests that French casualties of all sorts approached 40,000 men, greatly surpassing those of the Austrians.
-More conservative estimates place overall French losses at between 25,000 or 28,000 men and either 31,500 or 33,000 men.
-Five generals (Duprat, Gautier, Guiot de Lacour, Lasalle and von Hartitzsch) and another 238 officers, as well as 7,000 men were killed.
-Additionally, 37 generals, 883 officers and over 25,000 men were wounded and 4,000 men were taken prisoner, many of them wounded.
+Napoleon officially lost 6,901 dead and 26,757 wounded – 24 percent of his army.
+Others put the number of casualties at 17,000 killed and 25,000 wounded.
+Among the killed there were five generals (Duprat, Gautier, Guiot de Lacour, Lasalle and von Hartitzsch)and another 238 officers.

 On the Austrian side, losses had also been heavy.
 An official tabulation established that there were 51,626 officers and men missing on 11 July 1809, compared to the overall complements on 5 July 1809.
 This figure thus accounts not only for the Battle of Wagram, but also for losses during the many minor engagements and skirmishes that took place after the battle, as well as the losses suffered during the Battle of Znaim.
-Many of these men were simply missing in action and were subsequently able to return to the colours.
-Nevertheless, conservative estimates of the Austrian losses at Wagram numbered some 30,000 men, of whom 24,000 were killed or wounded, and the rest taken prisoner.
-According to Ian Castle, Austrian casualties were as follows: 41,250 total, of which 23,750 killed or wounded, 10,000 missing, 7,500 captured, while French and Allied casualties amounted to 37,500, with 27,500 killed or wounded and 10,000 missing or captured.
 Four Austrian generals were killed or mortally wounded during the fighting: Nordmann, Vukassovich, Vécsey, and d'Aspré.